 Individual Performance Commitment and Review Form (IPCRF)

-The Department of Education (DepEd) is committed to provide the members of its organization with opportunities to:
+The Department of Education (DepEd) is committed to providing the members of its organization with opportunities to:

 - Link their individual achievements and make a meaningful contribution to the attainment of the institution’s Vision and Mission.